wamta26/WAMTA26.github.io/registration.md

 ##### REGISTRATION

-Please register for the workshop at <a href="https://utconferences.eventsair.com/wamta-2024/wamta2024-register">here</a>.
+Please register for the workshop <a href="https://utconferences.eventsair.com/wamta-2024/wamta2024-register">here</a>.
 For all questions and concerns about the registration contact <a href="mailto:schuchart@icl.utk.edu">Joseph Schuchart</a>.

 ##### VISA INFO: